stanstanstanstan/coach/README.md

     https://github.com/carla-simulator/carla/releases

-    Install the python client and dependencies from the release tarball:
-    ```
-    pip3 install -r PythonClient/requirements.txt
-    pip3 install PythonClient
-    ```

     Create a new CARLA_ROOT environment variable pointing to CARLA's installation directory.

     A simple CARLA settings file (```CarlaSettings.ini```) is supplied with Coach, and is located in the ```environments``` directory.